pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 > ### What about Heroku?
 >
 > Don't even bother trying to do distributed Elixir on Heroku.
 This is because of the way IP routing works within Heroku.
 There are ways to get around that, but it's not easy on the wallet.
-On the other hand, if you are running on a single node, Heroku could be an option.
+If you are running on a single node, Heroku could be an option.
 But that's not why you're reading this!

-While some of the steps are Amazon EC2-specific, you should be able to replicate the same steps in whatever hosting provider you choose.
-Along the way, I will show you some of the primitives that Elixir/Erlang provide to make distributed computing _slightly_ easier.

 We will create a simple web application using the [Phoenix web framework](www.phoenixframework.org/), and then I will show you how to create a _release_, which is a way of packaging an Elixir application, followed by deploying the release across multiple servers.